 The School requires a minimum number of students in order to hold a class.
 Students enrolled in classes that are canceled because of low enrollment will be notified by the registrar prior to the start of the semester and be given an opportunity to enroll in another class or receive a full 100% refund or credit.

-Students dropping a class must inform the registrar and complete an Add/Drop form.
-Drop notices must be received by the School one (1) week prior to the posted start date of the semester.
+Students dropping a class must inform the registrar and complete an Add/Drop form (available on the Student Forms page or the registrar's office).
+Drop notices must be received by the School one week prior to the posted start date of the semester.
 Refunds will be processed for the full amount of tuition, minus a $50 processing fee.
 After that date, which is listed in the calendar for each semester, no credits or refunds are given.
 Refunds are processed through the MFAH accounting department and, in most cases, are processed through the original method of payment.
 In cases where the student’s credit card was swiped in the original transaction, the School does not maintain swiped credit card information on file.
 Refunds in these situations will be processed by check.
 Refunds by check are sent via U.S. mail and may take up to three (3) weeks to process.

 Release of Information

 The School maintains records for all students, past and present.
 Student information is released only to the student or his/her designated representative.
 Designation forms are available as PDFs on the Student Forms page and from the registrar and must be on file for information to be released to anyone other than the student.
 Exceptions may be made for health and safety emergencies, or to comply with legally issued subpoenas.Top

 The School provides art history, workshop, and studio courses for adults 18 and older.
 Students must be 18 to attend any studio courses or workshops.
 Students younger than 18 may attend art history courses (offered during the fall and spring semester) with the permission of their legal guardian and the course instructor.
 Questions regarding permission may be directed to the registrar.Top